Teeming with Microbes

 by Jeff Lowenfels & Wayne Lewis

-Rhizosphere: The region of soil surrounding plant roots where interactions between roots & soil environment occur; roots interact with microorganisms, bacteria, fungi, organic matter, nematodes, protozoa, worms, etc. Roots exudate carbohydrates (including sugar) and protein.
-All roots compete for water and minerals to absorb nutrients.
-Bacterium and fungi utilize exudates via ingestion.
+Rhizosphere: The region of soil surrounding plant roots where interactions between roots & soil environment occur; roots interact with microorganisms, bacteria, fungi, organic matter, nematodes, protozoa, worms, etc. Roots release carbohydrates (sugars) and protein into the soil.
+All roots compete for water and minerals from the soil to absorb nutrients.
+Bacterium and fungi utilize root exudates via ingestion.
 Nutrients from these interactions are absorbed and cycled back up the plant roots continuing the Soil Food Web.
 Plants can slow down or speed up this cycle.

 The Soil Food Web provides nutrients for plants and breaks down food waste.
-Soil contains worms and other living organisms; soil products minerals and beneficial bacterium.
+Soil contains worms and other living organisms and produce minerals and beneficial bacterium.
 Certain types of bacteria and fungi exude inhibitory compounds near the roots which protect plants from pathogenic bacterium and fungi.
 They also produce vitamins and antibiotics which enhance overall soil health.
+During photosynthesis, plants combine water and carbon dioxide from the atmosphere to create carbon and sugars which it releases into the soil.
+Soil organisms decompose the sugars and carbon and convert them, as well as other matter present in the soil, into other nutrient forms, some of which are made available to plants.
+The Soil Food Web is a continous loop in which plants feed the soil and the soil feeds plants.

 Fungi usually take up more complex nutrients including those that occur from cellulose breakdown.
 Fungi use plant exudates to bring food back to root tips.
 Chemicals secreted by fungi help provide minerals and nutrients from the soil; they free up nutrients and bring back phosphorous.
 Phosphorus helps with energy production (Page 130).
 Fungi add to the decay and utilization of algae.
 An example is the rice plant which gets N2 from water via algae.
 Good results have been seen throughout Asia.
 Fungi have had a symbiotic relationship with soil microbes and aquatic plants (algae) for 450 million years!